AOSC-Archive/aosc-os-core/README.md

 * mpfr, "Functions for multiple precision math"
 * mpc, "A library for the arithmetic of complex numbers"
 * isl, "Library for manipulating sets and relations of integer points bounded by linear constraints"
-* cloog, "Library that generates loops for scanning Polyhedras"
 * gcc-runtime, "GNU Compiler Collection (runtime libraries only)"
 * gcc, "GNU Compiler Collection", (languages: c, c++, fortran, lto)
 * binutils, "a set of programs to assemble and manipulate binary and object files"